 As golden as the outside of the bread.
 So tasty and perfect.

 Now that is something that I truly love.
 I hate those loooong ingredient lists of things I have never heard of.
 I’m always trying to create things myself to avoid those long lists.
 For example, my slow-cooker refried beans and my favorite taco seasoning.

-And this is new information to me: Land O’Lakes is a farmer owned cooperative which produces the sweet cream that is churned into Land O Lakes® Butter, and they’ve been doing that for more than 90 years!
+And this is new information to me: Land O’Lakes is a farmer owned cooperative which produces the sweet cream that is churned into Land O’ Lakes® Butter, and they’ve been doing that for more than 90 years!
 Isn’t that wonderful?

-Try this sandwich either with cookie butter or peanut butter, and begin simplifying your life by occasionally taking the easy way out when you’re cooking.
+Try this dessert sandwich either with cookie butter or peanut butter, and begin simplifying your life by occasionally taking the easy way out when you’re cooking.
 You deserve it.
 We all deserve it.

 I was compensated by Land O’Lakes for this post.
 All opinions are my own.